-Polička thrives thanks to a broad community of collaborators – here is a closer look at the dedicated core team driving our current work:
+Polička thrives thanks to a broad community of collaborators – here is a closer look at the dedicated core team and associates driving our current work:

 Anja Decker is a cultural anthropologist at the Institute of Sociology, Czech Academy of Sciences.
 She studies diverse economies and municipalism in rural peripheries, focusing on the interplay of everyday and transformative agency, modes of governance and the social organization of alternative economic practices.
 Her current research examines household food provisioning from a mobilities perspective, tracing flows between rural, urban, and digital spaces.